Son-of-David/Son-of-David-P4wnP1-A.L.O.A-Payloads/README.md

 WindowsExfilWifi - Run this on windows computers to get a print out .txt file that has saved SSID names and Wifi Passwords in plain text.
 Very useful for sharing passwords.

+I know I'm asking a lot here but I'm broke, but I'm starting to be less broken.
+I was layed off by the UAW last year and now I'm living with off savings and with family.
+Like I said I'm broke, I'm considering cashing in my 401k to pay for OffSec OSCP Cert school and test.
+I would appreciate not even a coffee but an Energy Drink.
+Anything helps and for just $2.50 you can help this tired man get through another lab or troubleshoot another bug.

+Chime - $ILikeTacos